qsd5k32/timino/README.md

 * configure your mailer credentials

 ### 2- Create your first controller :
-* make sure it starts with a capital letter
+* make sure it starts with a capital letter (stadlycaps)

 ```php
 <?php